This is a post your competitors don’t want you to read. You will learn about seven fairly unknown SEO tools that you most probably didn’t know exist.

 The SERP tool:

 The above steps allow you to filter those 745 sites down to maybe another 100 targeted and relevant link prospects.
 These link prospects fulfill a set of criteria defined by you, like for example:

 Now THAT is what we call link prospecting in a convenient way.

 If you would like to read and learn more about the SERP tool, you can read that here.

 Building new links can increase the risk of your backlink profile.
 Did you know that’s it is possible to simulate the potential link risk of a new link BEFORE you build it?
 Once you have a trustworthy and clean backlink profile you want to move on knowing exactly what your future backlink risk will be.

-Link Building tip 1: Try to build strong and low-risk links of your competition.
+Link Building Tip Number 1: Try to build strong and low-risk links of your competition.

 Looking at backlink profiles of competitors is something we did in link building forever.